elementary-Inc/blog/_posts/2021/2021-08-01-elementary-os-6-odin-released.md

 - Provide information for ARM CPUs
 - Provide information for more types of Graphics

-### switchboard-plug-datetime 2.2.0 Released

-- Move timezone popover contents to the main view
-- Add options to show or hide the date, weekday, and seconds in the clock

 ### switchboard-plug-onlineaccounts 6.0.0 Released

 Complete redesign based on Evolution Data Server

-### switchboard-plug-applications 6.0.0 Released

-- Manage permissions for Flatpak apps
-- Show custom launcher files

 ### switchboard-plug-mouse-touchpad 6.0.0 Released